 You also get a free Daily Mail newspaper if you spend £10 at the Waitrose store.

-To be clear, My Mail has multiple rewards to offer to their loyal users.
+To be clear, My Mail has multiple rewards to offer to its loyal users.
 Besides points, they offer discounts if you shop in their respective partner stores and online brands.

 There’s a reason why the Daily Mail is one of the top-selling newspapers in the UK.
 If you are one of their loyal customers, you know that Mail club rewards are worth collecting.